 French Cardinal Covered Up Pedophile Accusations Against Priest, Court Says

-A court in Lyon, France, has convicted Cardinal Philippe Barbarin — one of France's most prominent Catholic officials — of not reporting accusations of deprivation or sexual abuse of boy scouts by a priest in his diocese.
+A court in Lyon, France, has convicted Cardinal Philippe Barbarin — one of France's most prominent Catholic officials — of not reporting accusations of deprivation or sexual abuse of Boy Scouts by a priest in his diocese.

 After the ruling, Barbarin said he would offer his resignation to Pope Francis.
-Separately, his lawyer said he would also appeal the court's guilty verdict.
+Separately, his lawyer said he also would appeal the court's guilty verdict.

 The criminal court in Lyon sentenced Barbarin to a six-month suspended prison sentence — a decision that shocked many who followed the high-profile trial.
 The case's prosecutors had not sought a prison sentence for Barbarin, and the victims also said they didn't expect a conviction, in part because some of the crimes in question had lapsed due to the statute of limitations.